SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Method

-As shown in Fig.~\ref{fig:framwork}, ChangeCLIP consists of two alignments and two detections: local patch-visual alignment and pixel context alignment, semantic segmentation and object change detection.
-We utilize the CLIP image encoder to extract patch-visual embeddings ($f_{po}$ and $f_{pa}$) from the bi-temporal images ($I_{po}$ and $I_{pa}$), and extract the text embeddings ($t$) using CLIP text encoder.
+The overall framework of SCL is shown in Fig.~\ref{fig:framwork}.
+SCL consists of three parts: (i) local patch-visual alignment; (ii) visual-context alignment; (iii) semantic segmentation and change detection.
+We feed the bi-temporal images, generated from single-temporal images, $I_{po}$ and $I_{pa}$ into CLIP image encoder to obtain patch-visual embeddings $f_{po}$ and $f_{pa}$.
+And the text embeddings $\bar{t}$ is obtained from the learnable prompt $t$ via CLIP text encoder.